 All rights reserved.
 No part or parts of this document may be reproduced or transmitted in any form or by any means, electrical or mechanical including photocopying, recording or by any information-retrieval system without permission in writing from ElectroCraft, Inc.

 The information in this document is subject to change without notice.

 About This Manual

-This book is a technical reference manual for the PRO-A0xV36 family of programmable servo drives, including the following products:
+This book is a technical reference manual for the PRO-A08V48x-PE programmable servo drives, including the following product: